ECHO Future Flight Crew

 Helping the next generation earn their wings

+So why us?
 We remember what it was like to be that person on the outside looking in.
 We remember what it was like to feel our heart racing every time we saw a helicopter land on our scene or at our emergency room.
+That energy is what fuels us.
+It is incredibly humbling to know that we have the job that thousands of other people dream of having.
+As we move forward, we want to help get people who share our energy and our passion into the position to seize hold of their dream.
+It is time for us to give back.

 History of the program

 In 2016, the Future Flight Crew (FFC) was started as a way for ECHO to help provide guidance to the next generation of flight crews.
-The FFC offers selected applicants the tools they need and the confidence to earn their spot with a flight program.
+The FFC offered selected applicants the opportunity to trade free education for a little assistance with setting up at the conference.
+After seeing the potential and the passion possessed by the FFC members, a fire was lit deep inside of ECHO.

 Click the link to discover more information about the next Future Flight Crew.